What I Learned From a PhD Module in Machine Learning

-The first was a project plan built on premises that did not hold.
+The first thing was a project plan built on premises that did not hold.
 SCÖ had secured funding to pilot the Pathway Generator - an algorithmic decision-support tool developed in Iceland for recommending rehabilitation interventions.
 I was employed as the service designer who would study and support its implementation.
 Except the Swedish context lacked the data infrastructure, governance frameworks, and technical capacity that the Icelandic system presupposed.
 There were no patient records in a form the algorithm could ingest.
-More bizarrely, there turned out to be little or no digital infrastructure or data gathering processes or practices, and no governance frameworks or data sharing agreements that would support the use of this technology.
+More fundamentally, there was little or no digital infrastructure, no data gathering processes or practices, and no governance frameworks or data sharing agreements that would support the use of this technology.
 There was no service catalogue tagged with compatible codes.
-The project had milestones, deliverables, and timelines - the form of planning - but the plan and the commitments to the funders assumed a world and a data and service infrastructure that did not exist.
+The project had milestones, deliverables, and timelines - the form of planning - but the plan assumed a world that did not exist.

 "Compact descriptions of state spaces serve as input to algorithms... algorithms directly operate on compact descriptions which allows automatic reasoning about the problem: reformulation, simplification, abstraction".

-The formalism is clear and precise, but it presupposes a great deal.
+The formalism presupposes a great deal.
 The state space must already be defined: someone has to have specified what counts as a "state", what variables matter, what values they can take, what configurations are possible.
 The actions must be enumerable: there must be a finite set of action schemas with defined preconditions and effects.
 And the goals must be specifiable: someone must be able to describe, in the language of the domain, what they are trying to achieve.
 The algorithm navigates the state space but does not construct it; it chooses between actions but does not invent them; it optimises toward goals but does not discover what the goals should be.
-Planning operates within a framework that someone has already built.
-The domain file is not a planning problem - it is a design artefact.
-Someone had to decide what matters, what is possible, and what success looks like.
-The Pathway Generator needed exactly this kind of artefact for the Swedish rehabilitation context.
-What SCÖ had instead was a project plan that assumed the artefact already existed.

-But algorithmic systems require formal state spaces - that is what makes them computationally tractable.
+But algorithmic systems require formal domain specifications - that is what makes them computationally tractable.
 And they will be built regardless.
+Russell and Norvig (2021, p.
+14) observe that in "toy" domains the choice of representation is not that important, but "complex domains such as shopping on the Internet or driving a car in traffic require more general and flexible representations".
+Occupational rehabilitation is not a toy domain.
 The question is not whether to formalise but who participates in the formalisation, what gets included, what gets excluded, and whether the reduction is made consciously or by default.
-A state space is always a simplification.
+A domain model is always a simplification.
 Whether it is a deliberate simplification - informed by contextual understanding of what the reduction costs - or an accidental one, where the constraints of the formalism quietly determine what the system can see, depends on whether anyone with that contextual understanding is involved in constructing it.

 Planning and Design as Distinct Cognitive Activities